Green Card Overview

 Individuals who are physically present in the United States already are allowed to apply for an immigrant visa without leaving the United States through Adjustment of Status.

-For more information, click on Adjustment of Status on the left.
+For more information, click on Adjustment of Status under related info.

 To reenter the U.S. after a trip abroad, any lawful permanent resident or a conditional resident must present an admission document.
 Absent a special immigrant visa or green card, a reentry permit is needed.

-For more information, click on Reentry Permit on the left.
+For more information, click on Reentry Permit under related info.

 Citizenship and Naturalization Overview

 Naturalization is the process by which the U.S. confers Citizenship upon permanent residents who have fulfilled certain requirements.
 Citizens can vote in elections, run for office, and more easily bring family members to the U.S. and help them obtain citizenship.
 Applicants must have a good moral character, pass a civics and English test, and have lived in the U.S. for a certain period of time.
-Click on “Citizenship” on the left for more information.
+Click on “Citizenship” under related info.